nnirror/facet/README.md

 		- `$('example').noise(n1).times(_.ramp(1,0,n1)).channels([1,2,4]).pan(_.sine(1,n1),1).play(); // hard-pans the noise discretely between channels 1, 2, and 4`
 ---
 - **play** ( _PlaybackFacetPattern_, _pitchSequenceData_ = 1 )
-	- plays the FacetPattern as audio through an open "facet" abstraction in Max or Max for Live, at however many positions are specified in `PlaybackFacetPattern`, as the global transport loops through a whole note.
+	- plays the FacetPattern as audio, at however many positions are specified in `PlaybackFacetPattern`, as the global transport loops through a whole note.
 	- `PlaybackFacetPattern` should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the generated audio should play.
 	- `pitchSequenceData` is an optional argument that should contain an array of pitch shift values.
 These values are used to adjust the pitch of the sound at each step of the sequence.
 The pitch shift values are spread out over the sequence steps, so if there are fewer pitch shift values than sequence steps, the pitch shift values will be repeated.
 	- With no arguments, the command will regenerate at point 0, i.e. at the beginning of each whole note.
 You can supply a number, array, or FacetPattern as the argument.